AVS-Memer/MathLibraryJS/README.md

 </table>
 <hr>
 <h2>Polygon Class</h2>
-The Polygon class is an Object Class given to polygons that could be plotted on a graph.
+<p>The Polygon class is an Object Class given to polygons that could be plotted on a graph.</p>

 <table>
   <tr>